nmacedocunha/openedx-cmi5-xblock/README.rst

 In your studio, in your desired course, go to Advanced Settings and add `"openedx_cmi5_xblock"` in the Advanced Module List.

+If you want to test the cmi5 content, then `here <https://xapi.com/cmi5/example-course-templates/>`__ you can get demo files to test:

 Development
 ***********